An image of the spark firstarter placed on the ground surrounded by the big rocks with the blog title that reads

 Are matches reliable in wet or windy conditions?

 Not really.
 Wind and moisture shut matches down fast.
+They are best suited for calm, dry indoor conditions.

 Is lighter fluid dangerous to use around kids or pets?